Twometer/twometer-iot/docs/legacy_api.md

 This page describes the legacy version 2 API.
 Version 3 servers must be backwards-compatible with version 2 devices.

 Note that version 1 and 2 were called "Twometer IoT" instead of "Luminosity".
-Therefore, some legacy documentation and/or code may still use the o
+Therefore, some legacy documentation and/or code may still use the old name.

 ## Protocol